kimsiele/FarmersSurveyApp/README.md

 # FarmersSurveyApp
 This app consumes from Survey JSON API endpoint to fetch survey JSON from the API and store it in the app DB.
 I did build the app to learn master more MVVM architecture and Repository Pattern, Restful web service, android background tasks and how to use shared viewmodel.
-I was practicing [Android Interviews: Take-home assessment tests questions](https://medium.com/@valentinerutto/android-interviews-take-home-assessment-tests-30223654c53a) by Valentine Ruttto medium post.
+I was practicing [Android Interviews: Take-home assessment tests questions](https://medium.com/@valentinerutto/android-interviews-take-home-assessment-tests-30223654c53a) by Valentine Rutto medium post.

 # Screenshots
 <div align="center">